nicklafferty/craftycody/content/crafts/diy-dining-table.md

 If there are any mistakes, now is the time to fix them with wood filler (before you put the tabletop on).
 Follow the directions on the bottle to the T and go ahead and stain if it says to do it immediately after drying.

 Now it's time for **step** **six** and putting the actual table on.
 I left a 1" gap between my two "solid" boards.
 Remember to account for that when you're measuring.
+I drilled in from the bottom and into the tabletop so I wouldn't have any screws showing on the top.
+PREDRILL!!